 In considering the Court’s most important 2024 decisions we will discuss the strength of the Justices’ judicial reasoning; how the results compare with earlier decisions by the Roberts Court; and what all that shows about the role of politics and judicial ideology in shaping the Court’s direction.
 This includes three rulings the Court issued this year that affected Trump’s candidacy and criminal indictments.

-We will also look at the consistency of its 2024 decisions in areas that directly affect our daily lives: reproductive rights, guns, and voting.
-We will examine whether the Court’s conservatives achieved their often-suggested goal to rein in federal regulation, and how they intend to balance their long dedication to protecting free speech with the efforts of conservative states to regulate social media content.
+We will also look at its 2024 decisions in areas that directly affect our daily lives: reproductive rights, guns, and voting.
+We will examine whether the Court’s conservatives achieved their often-suggested goal to rein in federal regulation, and how they intend to balance their long dedication to protecting free speech with the efforts by states to regulate social media content.

-In discussing these and related cases we will examine among other questions—-- What is originalism all about?
+In discussing these and related cases we will examine among other questions:

+Are Roberts Court decisions consistent with prior rulings by the Supreme Court?
+If not, is the Court justified in departing from past precedent?

+What is originalism all about?
 Is it a legitimate tool for constitutional interpretation?
-Are justices who consider themselves “originalists” consistent in their decision-making?-- Critics charge that originalism (or its close cousin, textualism) is simply a pretext for arriving at predetermined results consistent with a political or ideological agenda.
-Are they right about this?
-They also suggest that originalists sometimes “cherry-pick” the historical record to reach a pre-determined result.
-Is that criticism fair? --The Court’s rationale for second guessing the regulatory decisions of Executive Branch agencies, and extent of evidence of a general pro-business bias;--The extent of judicial respect for Congress as a co-equal branch of government; and
+Or is it just a pretext for arriving at predetermined results consistent with a political or ideological agenda?

+When originalists rely upon how a law was widely understood when adopted do they sometimes “cherry-pick” the historical record to reach a pre-determined result?

+What is the Court’s rationale for second guessing the regulatory decisions of Executive Branch agencies?
+Is there evidence of a pro-business bias?

+How much deference do the Court’s decisions give to the actions of Congress as a co-equal branch of government and to the role of the states?
+How consistent are the decisions in doing so?

+The course will conclude by discussing where the Roberts Court may be heading next.
+We’ll consider:

---Whether the Court is polarized between six conservatives and three liberals, or whether alliances among the Justices might become less predictable over time.
-Might a new “centrist” bloc emerge on the Court, possibly led by the Chief Justice himself?
+How the Court’s current 6-3 divisions might shift, and whether a new “centrist” bloc on the Court might emerge, possibly led by the Chief Justice;

-We’ll conclude by discussing where the Roberts Court may be heading next in the key areas of reproductive rights and individual freedoms, the role of religion in our society, whether the Court might allow states to experiment with different methods of gun control, and the continuing effort to rein in decisions by federal (and possibly even state) regulatory agencies.Class Format and Reading
+How the Court might address such key issues as reproductive rights, religion, gun control, and government regulation in the near future.

+Class Format and Reading

 We will suggest some short articles and limited excerpts from relevant Court opinions to read before each session.